Community Projects Committee

 • Bee hotel.
 Built in J.D.
 Rivers Children’s Garden by a Bryn Mawr Eagle Scout candidate.

-• Scholarships for children participating in the Nature Play Adventure Camp.
+• Nature Pre-School Childrens’ Scholarships for nature pre-school camp and teacher stipends.
 The camp was designed for 4-7 year olds, held at Anwatin in summer 2017.
-This is part of the effort to support a Minneapolis Nature Pre-School.
+This and the teacher stipends were part of the effort to support the Minneapolis Nature Pre-School.

 • Traffic speed indication sign.
 Purchased to provide speed information; moved as needed.